-Appendix Table B4 provides evidence that individual characteristics are balanced across all four experimental conditions, confirming that the randomization was successful.
-Figure 2 displays the main findings from this experiments.
+Appendix Table B1 provides evidence that individual characteristics are balanced across all four experimental conditions, confirming that the randomization was successful.
+Figure 1 displays the main findings from this experiments.
 In the Clinton won condition, we observe a large and statistically significant wedge between donation rates in private and in public: a drop from 30% in private to 20% in public (the p-value of a t test of equality is <0.001).
 Among individuals in the Trump won condition, we observe no difference in private and public donation rates, which are 31% and 33%, respectively (p-value=0.594).
 Moreover, we find no significant difference in private donation rates between the Clinton won and Trump won conditions (p-value=0.894), suggesting that the information about the winner of the popular vote is not changing privately-held xenophobia.
 The increase in public donation rates between the two conditions is statistically significant (p-value<0.001), as is the difference in differences between donation rates in private across conditions and donation rates in public across conditions (p-value=0.008).
 These results indicate that the information provided about Trump having won the popular vote in the Pittsburgh area causally increased the social acceptability of the action to the point of eliminating the social stigma associated with it among the participants who were told that Clinton won the popular vote.
-Table 2 display the difference in differences are included.20 The table also displays p-values from permutation tests, showing that our findings are robust to that inference method.
+Table 1 displays the difference in differences results in regression format and shows that our results are unchanged when individual covariates are included.15 The table also displays p-values from permutation tests, showing that our findings are robust to that inference method.

-3.2.3 Evidence of Mechanism
+3.3 Evidence of Mechanism

-Appendix Figure B1 shows that, consistent with an underlying mechanism of updates in perceptions about the local popularity in xenophobic views, the Trump won treatment shifts to the right the distribution of participants' perceptions about the local popularity of these views.
+Appendix Figure B2 shows that, consistent with the underlying mechanism of updates in perceptions about the local popularity in xenophobic views, the Trump won treatment shifts the distribution of participants' perceptions about the local popularity of these views to the right.
 The average belief goes up from 42.6% to 50.1% (p-value< 0.001).

-Given this strong shift in perceptions caused by the treatment, we also use the Trump won treatment as an instrument moving perceptions.
-In Appendix Table B6, we present evidence that participants' perceptions causally affect their donation in public, but not in private.
-A one percentage point increase in the perception of the local popularity of xenophobia increases donation rates in public by 2.3 percentage points.
+Given this strong shift in perceptions caused by the treatment, we also use the Trump won treatment as an instrument for perceptions.
+In Appendix Table B3, we present evidence that participants' perceptions causally affect their donation in public, but not in private.
+A one percentage point increase in the perception of the local popularity of xenophobia increases donation rates in public by 2.3 percentage points.16